csc-training/hip-programming/exercise-instructions.md

 make install
 ```
 Where `<path-to>/ftn` can be obtain by running `which ftn`.
+The repository folder `hipfort-rocm-6.1.0` contains a set of example (test) codes  in the folder `test/`.
+One can start with the `vecadd` example.

 We will use the Cray 'ftn' compiler wrapper as you would do to compile any fortran code plus some additional flags:
 ```bash